jessvb/jessvb.github.io/_posts/2023-05-12-custom-blockquotes.md

 layout: post
 title: a post with custom blockquotes
 date: 2023-05-12 15:53:00-0400
-description: an example of a blog post with custom blockquotes
+description: This website is a work in progress.
+Come back later for more info!
 tags: formatting blockquotes
 categories: sample-posts
 giscus_comments: true